 - Add details about your driving profile to unlock discounts

 - Get personalized, free quotes from the best car insurance companies and compare them side by side!

 Insurify's Quick Quote Calculator Select all that apply to you and compare rates between coverage packages

 State Minimum Protection

 * Estimate based on a market average of rates provided to other users in ZIP code 90011 with a clean driving record, and matching your selected criteria: married, under 25 years old, have no kids who drive, own your car worth less than $5k, and rent your home.

 How to shop for car insurance in the 21st century

 Car insurance isn’t a one-and-done deal.
 It’s an ever-changing, dynamic negotiation between the insurance provider and all the factors that make up your driver profile.
 Between the features of the car you drive and the personal information that could affect your car insurance premiums, no one car insurance policy will resemble another.
 And hundreds or even thousands of dollars could make up the difference.

-Enter Insurify.
+Enter Insurify, an insurance comparison site.
 In just two minutes, you can find and compare car insurance quotes from up to 10+ companies.
 Buying a new car or homeowners insurance policy?
 The purchase can be made 100% online if you want, and in as little as five minutes.
 From Massachusetts to Florida to Hawaii, Insurify is available in all fifty states.

 Insurify’s easy-to-use application allows you to quickly and easily compare quotes.
 Insurify will rank each company by price, highlighting the cheapest car insurance quotes options that still fit your needs and driver profile.
 Who knows, maybe you’ll unlock a rate that’s even cheaper than the car insurance estimate you found on the Coverage Calculator.

 With both Insurify’s Coverage Calculator and its intuitive comparison shopping platform, it’s easier than ever to compare and decide between your options and determine just how much auto insurance coverage you need.